AJ2O/aws-whitepapers-summary/Migrations/migrating-applications.md

 5. Save code changes.

 ## Step 4: Data Migration
+After schema and application code conversion, the next step is to migrate the data from the source database to the target database.
+This can be easily accomplished by using the DMS.
+The DMS works by setting up a replication server on an EC2 instance called a **replication instance**, and it acts as a middleman between the source and the target.

+There are three main steps to start the data migration service:
+1. Set up a replication instance in a VPC (that can connect to both the source and target databases).
+2. Define connections for the source and target databases.
+3. Define data replication tasks.

+Data can be migrated in two ways:
+- As a full load of existing data
+- As a full load of existing data, followed by continuous replication of data changes to the target

 ## Step 5: Testing Converted Code
+Thorough testing of the migrated application ensures correct functional behaviour on the new platform.
+It should accomplish two goals:
+1. Verify critical functionality of the application.
+2. Verify that converted SQL objects are functioning as intended.

+This should be given the same effort as in both the conversion phases, up to 45% of the total migration effort.

 ## Step 6: Data Replication
+Many production applications cannot tolerate a downtime window long enough to migrate all the data in a full load.
+The DMS can use a proprietary Change Data Capture (CDC) process to implement ongoing replication from the source database to the target database, with minimal load on the source.

+The CDC offers two ways to implement ongoing replication:
+1. Migrate existing data, and replicate ongoing changes.
+Replication is done by:
+   1. Migrating existing data and caching changes to it
+   2. Applying the cached data changes until the database reaches a steady state
+   3. Applying current data changes to the target as soon as they're received by the replication instance
+2. Replicate data changes only.
+    - This option is helpful when the target schema already existins and the intial data load is already completed.

 ## Step 7: Go Live (Deployment to AWS)
+Test the data migration to ensure that all data can be successfully migrated during the cutover window.
+Monitor the source and target databases to ensure that:
+- The initial data load is completed
+- Cached transactions are applied
+- The data has reached a steady state before cutover

+DMS monitors the numbers of rows inserted, deleted, and updated, as well as the number of DDL statements issued per table while a task is running.
+DMS also publishes metrics to [Amazon CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html), which can be used for post-deployment monitoring and monitoring possible DMS errors.

 # References
 - [Whitepaper](https://d1.awsstatic.com/whitepapers/Migration/migrating-applications-to-aws.pdf)